Don’t you just love it when something lives up to the image in your mind?

 Lavender Fields of Provence Road Trip Stops

 Before we dive in, it’s important to note that lavender season, depending on the year and the weather, tends to run from mid-June to the end of July.
 Different fields and areas have a different blooming schedule.
 Some will be intensely purple and lush, others will be just barely be starting to sprout, and others will be riddled with weeds.
+If you miss it, not all is lost.
+There are plenty of other colorful places in France to visit.

 Generally, earlier on the lower elevations have a better show to put on, and it’s less crowded, too!
 These were our stops: